ftctechnh/ftc_app/README.md

 * optionally removing `waitOneFullHardwareCycle()` calls, as they are no longer necessary

 The Swerve Library now appears to be quite stable and functional.
 Our own teams are actively developing their competition code using it.
-It currently is synchronized to the release from FTC HQ that was published January 4th, 2016 (version 1.5).
+It currently is synchronized to the beta release from FTC HQ that was published Feb 2nd, 2016 (version 1.6).
 Please be sure to **update your driver station** app to the latest-available version.

 ## Installing the Library